info@texmg.com

 Deception LevelOften uses generic or impersonal messagesEmploys tailored messages based on reconnaissanceUses sophisticated tactics to impersonate trusted entitiesExploits psychological manipulation techniques

-GoalObtain sensitive information or credentialsObtain sensitive information or credentialsObtain sensitive information or financial gainObtain sensitive information or manipulate behavior
+GoalObtain sensitive info or credentialsObtain sensitive info or credentialsObtain sensitive info or financial gainObtain sensitive info or manipulate behavior

 ExamplesPhishing emails, fake websites, fake adsEmail spoofing, CEO fraud, personalized emailsImpersonating executives, business email compromisePretexting, baiting, quid pro quo